 Click the [...] button next to the Token field to enter the authentication token generated for your Databricks user account.
 You can generate or find this token on the User settings page of your Databricks workspace.
-For further information, see Personal access tokens from the Azure documentation.
+For further information, see Personal access tokens from the official Azure documentation.

 In the DBFS dependencies folder field, enter the directory that is used to store your Job related dependencies on Databricks Filesystem at runtime, putting a slash (/) at the end of this directory.
 For example, enter /jars/ to store the dependencies in a folder named jars.
 This folder is created on the fly if it does not exist then.

 Poll interval when retrieving Job status (in ms): enter, without the quotation marks, the time interval (in milliseconds) at the end of which you want the Studio to ask Spark for the status of your Job.
 For example, this status could be Pending or Running.

 The default value is 300000, meaning 30 seconds.
 This interval is recommended by Databricks to correctly retrieve the Job status.